Ashrickf/Climate-change-data-visualization/README.md

 <h1> Visualization and Analyses </h1>

 Ths project consists of the following visualizatiions:
-    1. Mean temperature change over time by country: A line graph showing how the average temperature has changed in each country.
+    1. <b>Mean temperature change over time by country:</b> A line graph showing how the average temperature has changed in each country.
-    2. CO2 emissions change over time by country: A line graph visualizing CO2 emissions trends by country over the years.
+    2. <b>CO2 emissions change over time by country:</b> A line graph visualizing CO2 emissions trends by country over the years.
-    3. Crop yield change over time by country: A line graph illustrating the change in crop yield in each country.
+    3. <b>Crop yield change over time by country:</b> A line graph illustrating the change in crop yield in each country.
-    4. Mean precipitation over time by country: A graph showing how precipitation levels have fluctuated by country.
+    4. <b>Mean precipitation over time by country:</b> A graph showing how precipitation levels have fluctuated by country.
-    5. CO2 emissions vs. crop yield correlation: A scatter plot with a regression line exploring the potential relationship between CO2 emission and crop yield.
+    5. <b>CO2 emissions vs. crop yield correlation:</b> A scatter plot with a regression line exploring the potential relationship between CO2 emission and crop            yield.
-    6. Wordcloud of adaptation strategies: A wordcloud displaying the most commonly used adaptation strategies across the dataset.
+    6. <b>Wordcloud of adaptation strategies:</b> A wordcloud displaying the most commonly used adaptation strategies across the dataset.

 <h1> Repository structure </h1>